 July 30–August 10, 2018

-In the final course in the Mastery Learning series, Leading for Mastery Learning Lab, participants explore theories of whole-school change and develop a project that involves stakeholders across the community, including families and students.
+In the final course in the Mastery Learning Series, Leading for Mastery Learning Lab participants explore theories of whole-school change and develop a project that involves stakeholders across the community, including families and students.
 Designed as a collaborative, project-based experience, this course allows participants to learn and apply ideas from school leaders already immersed in this work as well as forge connections with new colleagues.
-This advanced course asks for 4-6 hours/week from each participant, including asynchronous and synchronous interaction with team members, independent research, and design activities.
+This advanced course asks for four to six hours of work per week from each participant, including asynchronous and synchronous interaction with team members, independent research, and design activities.
 With the support of an expert coach and access to a panel of guest speakers, participants leave the Leading for Mastery Learning Lab with key strategies and a project plan for implementation at their schools.